SixK/coco-annotator-ng/README.md

 - can use detectron2 models to help segment objects
 - moved IA to a dedicated container to make coco-annotator lighter when not using them
 - moved DEXTR from tensorflow to pytorch
-- add SAM (Segment Anything Model) support for 1 click object segmentation
+- add SAM and SAM2 (Segment Anything Model) support for 1 click object segmentation
 - maybe more ...

 **what features you will loose or bugs are introduced:**
 - watchdog to detect new images has been disabled (this was freezing the application.
 This feature may be reactivated later)
 - pinch zoom has been removed (need to find a library to replace and use a tablet to test it)
-- objects id are not the new ones when switching to next or previous images (need to click on an object to get ids updated)
 - exported json annotations files seem's ok but are actually not fully tested
 - hope to not have more bugs and features removed...